npup/config-helper-rollup/README.md

         dist:       "./dist",       // dist directory
         entry:      "main.js",      // main entry js file
         sourcemap:  true,           // yes, please
+        minify:   null,           // if not an explicit boolean, it will be the same as the "is production" flag (see options#production)
+        production: "NODE_ENV",     // a hard boolean flag - OR a string that says which node.env property to look at (if that property is not exactly equal to "development", mode is considered to be "production")

         htmlTemplate: false,        // use an html file template?
         devServer:  false,          // if a development server should be started for this build
         svelte: false,              // process svelte files
+        jsx: false,                 // process jsx files (presumably React)
         styles: false,              // extract referenced styles and inject <link> elements in html template

-        production: "NODE_ENV",     // a hard boolean flag - OR a string that says which node.env property to look at (if that property is not exactly equal to "development", mode is considered to be "production")

-        minify:   null,           // if not an explicit boolean, it will be the same as the "is production" flag (see options#production)
     }